 Intel[®] Virtualization Technology requires a computer system with an enabled Intel[®] processor, BIOS, virtual machine monitor (VMM) and for some uses, certain platform software enabled for it.
-Functionality, performance or other benefits will_vary depending on hardware and software configurations.
-Intel[®] Virtualization Technology-enabled BIOS and VMM applications are currently in development.
+Functionality, performance or other benefits will vary depending on hardware and software configurations and may require a BIOS update.
+Software applications may not be compatible with all operating systems.
+Please check with your application vendor.